-In the effect of an emergency requiring expense of more than \$3,000 to secure the immediate safety of the staff, public, or major library assets, the Library Director will: if possible, obtain three verbal quotes; and inform the Treasurer and the President in writing of the quotes obtained.
+In the effect of an emergency requiring expense of more than \$5,000.00 to secure the immediate safety of the staff, public, or major library assets, the Library Director will: if possible, obtain three verbal quotes; and inform the Treasurer and the President in writing of the quotes obtained.

-Adopted by the Board of Trustees 12/15/2016
+Adopted by the Board of Trustees 12/15/2016.
+Amended 4/4/2019.
+Amended 12/3/2020.

-Trustee Application Process
+Board of Trustees Application Process